Simon Watson Taylor (anarchist): Pataphysics

-After Watson Taylor severed his ties with surrealism, he subscribed to the tongue-in-cheek science of Pataphysics, and became a member of the recently created Collège de Pataphysique, which does not appear to have had a campus.
-Art historian Michael Taylor documented that by the end of the 1950s the members of the Collège included Watson Taylor and the leading American literary scholar Roger Shattuck, who later collaborated with each other as editors.
+After Watson Taylor severed his ties with surrealism, he subscribed to the tongue-in-cheek science of Pataphysics, and in 1954 became a member of the recently created Collège de Pataphysique, which does not appear to have had a campus.
+Art historian Michael Taylor documented that by the end of the 1950s its members included Watson Taylor and the leading American literary scholar Roger Shattuck, who later collaborated with each other as editors.

-Watson Talor distinguished himself in the Collège by achieving the hypothetical status of Provéditeur-Délégataire, Régent de Brittanicité Faustrolliene et de Travaux Pratiques de Alcoölisme.
+Watson Taylor distinguished himself in the Collège de Pataphysique by achieving the hypothetical status of Provéditeur-Délégataire, Régent de Brittanicité Faustrolliene et de Travaux Pratiques de Alcoölisme.
 However, he became disillusioned with it.
-And in 1968 he publicly signed off from it with an article entitled 'Alfred Jarry: the magnificent pataphysical posture' in the The Times Literary Supplement, which in turn prompted the Collège to pronounce him 'dead by resignation'.
-Initially and in contrast, Watson Taylor remained on excellent terms with the London Institute of Pataphysics, and declared himself 'delighted by its occasional investigations of what passes for "reality".'
-However, eventually he became bored with the 'solemn black humour' of the pataphysicists.
-He then discarded his suits, became a hippie and emigrated to Goa where he enjoyed a hedonistic lifestyle.
-He then moved to an island off the Philippines, from which he eventually returned to England.
-He arrived in England peniless but was taken under the wing of Janet Menzel, who found him a bedsit off the Fulham Road and who looked after him until the day he died.
+And in 1968 he publicly signed off from it with an article entitled 'Alfred Jarry: the magnificent pataphysical posture' in The Times Literary Supplement, which in turn prompted the Collège to pronounce him 'dead by resignation'.
+Initially and in contrast, Watson Taylor remained on excellent terms with the London Institute of Pataphysics and declared himself 'delighted by its occasional investigations of what passes for "reality".'
+However, in 1968 he became bored with the 'solemn black humour' of the pataphysicists.